MODM coordination of clinical studies

 Speakers

-Montpellier University
+Montpellier University and external professionals

 SEMESTER 2